-- If you have a big family that has the TV on as background noise, I’d recommend getting everyone wireless headphones that can connect to the TV.
+- If you have a big family with the TV on as background noise, I’d recommend getting everyone wireless headphones that can connect to the TV.

-- One of the best and most effective recommendations is the use of an FM/DM system.
-The teacher wears a microphone and the child wears an earpiece that delivers the sound wirelessly to the ear piece.
-This makes the teacher’s voice more clear and helps reduce the problems of noise, distance, and reverberation.
-The child will continue to hear their classmates, but will be able to hear the teacher with less effort.
+- One of the best and most effective recommendations is using an FM/DM system.
+The teacher wears a microphone, and the child wears an earpiece that delivers the sound wirelessly to the earpiece.
+This makes the teacher’s voice clearer and helps reduce noise, distance, and reverberation problems.
+The child will continue to hear their classmates but can hear the teacher with less effort.
 The most popular system in current use is the Phonak Roger Focus.

-- At school the educational audiologist can give a training to the classroom teacher and child’s team about APD and good communication strategies.
+- At school, the educational audiologist can train the classroom teacher and child’s team about APD and good communication strategies.

-- The teacher should try their best to face the class when they speak and not give instruction while writing on the board.
+- The teacher should try their best to face the class when they speak and not instruct while writing on the board.

-- Teachers can repeat back answers that other children give in case the information was missed the first time.
+- Teachers can repeat answers other children give if the information was missed the first time.